 Take a name like Foneiel (pronounced Fo-nee-el).
 Why, I asked the writer who came up with the name, couldn’t it just be Foniel, which has the virtue of allowing the reader to pronounce it just as it’s spelled.
 His answer was that he liked what it looked like and thought it seemed to fit in a fantasy novel.
 Another name in the same manuscript was Taruu, which could just as easily have been Taru.

-Stan Schmidt, an editor I respect immensely, also cautioned me against using unpronounced apostrophes in names.
+An editor I respect immensely also cautioned me against using unpronounced apostrophes in names.
 For one thing, he said, they can fool the reader into thinking the apostrophes should be pronounced, thus unwittingly changing your character’s name.
-He told me this because I had rendered a character’s last name “M’butu”, which in some African dialects would be pronounced “Mk!butu” — where the k! is a click of the tongue.
+He told me this because I had rendered a character’s last name “M’butu”, which in some African dialects would be pronounced “Mk!butu” —where the k! is a click of the tongue.

-If, however, you are dealing in words or names that require pronounced apostrophes (or other diacritical marks), it’s a good idea to use them.
+If, however, you are dealing in words or names that require pronounced apostrophes, it’s a good idea to use them.
 In writing Mr. Twilight (my first collaboration with Michael Reaves) I used the Navajo language for some names.
 For example, an appearance is made by Ma’ii, or Coyote, the trickster god.
 In Navajo, the apostrophe calls for a full stop in the middle of the word.
 Without it, the name might appear to be pronounced “my” or “may” rather than “mah/ee.”

 Sometimes writers do things with words just to change stuff up or to remind the reader that they’re not in Kansas any more, however much the surroundings may look like Kansas.
 I find this is especially true with fantasy set in alternate historical times.

-Because there are a lot of, er, kids in the book (the story is told by one of them), the word arises frequently.
-It is the only common word that she’s chosen to alter in this way, and it stops me for a second every time I see it.
+Because there are a lot of, er, kids in the book, the word arises frequently.
+It is the only such word that she’s chosen to alter in this way, and it stops me for a second every time I see it.